Welcome to Basingstoke Croquet Club

 There are two options:

-option 1: if you want to play informal "Golf Croquet" you can join the U3A (University of the Third Age) who have use of the facilities on six half-days each week.
+option 1: if you want to play informal "Golf Croquet" you can join the U3A (University of the Third Age) who have use of the facilities on five half-days each week.
 Please see the separate U3A page for details.

 option 2: Basingstoke Croquet Club offers the full range of croquet (explained below) and uses the lawn midweek and at weekends.
 See the separate Club page for details.